cbrennanpoole/preamble-project/README.md

 #### MODEL
 ---

 > Ours is a multi-faceted framework.
 And a sustainable model.
 With ethical FDA compliant marketing practices.
-Lean management principals.
-With an eye on the long using transformational and kaizen leadership to develop human resources for the cannabis and whole plant hemp industry.
+Lean management principals and an eye on the long.
+Using transformational and kaizen leadership to develop human resources for Information Technology, and the cannabis, and whole plant hemp industry.

 ---
 #### CORNERSTONE